 Kelley graciously hosts Bethel’s spring events, the Country Connection concert at the Chattanooga Convention Center and the Bethel Golf Classic at The Bear Trace in Harrison.

 All proceeds from these events benefit the kids and families Bethel helps.

 That “something special” also led Kelley to – golf lessons!

 Giving Kids Hope

 Fortunately, Kelley is a good sport.
 He now plays golf really well, and he is committed to doing whatever it takes to help Bethel’s worthy cause.

 “Bethel offers kids more than a home and a school.
 When kids live there they learn that God loves them, that He has a positive plan for their lives, and that there are people, like their House Parents, counselors, social workers and teachers, who all care about them who will walk alongside them as they figure it out.”

-Kelly and his wife Karen live in Franklin, Tennessee, just outside of Nashville, but they come back to Hixson often, to visit with Kelley’s family.
-They are a blessing to the kids at Bethel, and we are very grateful for their kindness and caring hearts.
+Kelley lives in Franklin, Tennessee, just outside of Nashville.
+He is a blessing to the kids at Bethel, and we are very grateful for his kindness and caring heart.